 I want interesting pie making material.
 We don't eat much jam but the guys do consume an amazing amount of pie!

+One thing I am growing a lot of this year are ground cherries, also called "cape gooseberries".
+I grew ground cherries last year and they were delicious!
+I am planting a lot more of them this year.
 I have planted chichiquelites, also called garden huckleberries (solanum nigrum).
 Mine are about an inch tall right now.
 I have read that they grow into very large and spreading shrubs that are covered with berries.
 Sounds good to me!
 They are said to taste like small, very tart blueberries needing a lot of sugar.
 I can add more sugar for pies.

 A new and interesting berry is the blue honeysuckle berry, or perhaps this is a very old berry that is making a comeback.
 One variety of this is called a "Haskap" and grow mainly in the western provinces.
 It looks like a large oval blueberry and it taste similar to a blueberry, although perhaps not as sweet, or so I have read.
+In addition to the ones above, I have also collected seed for:

 Red Elderberries